jfseb/csv2parquet2orc/README.md

 (A full hadoop installation is not required)

-## Int96 timestamp aka impala timestamps
+## parquet int96 timestamp

+(aka impala timestamps)

+Timestamps are stored in a 12 bytes

+int64_t nanoseconds of the day (from midnight!) int32_t julianday (offset see below)

-The converter used the messed up "Hive" julian calendar conversion calculation
+The converter used the messed up "Hive" julian calendar conversion calculation below:

-so for this reader
 ```
 Hive converts "1970-01-01 00:00:00.0" to Julian timestamp:
 (julianDay=2440588, timeOfDayNanos=0)
 ```
 see
 <https://issues.apache.org/jira/browse/HIVE-6394?focusedCommentId=14711046&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-14711046>

+and "1970-01-01 12:00:00" to Julian timestamp:
+(julianDay=2440588, timeOfDayNanos= 12*60*60*1000*1000*1000)  still have the julianDay 2440588 (!)

+while 1970-01-02 00:00:00
+(julianDay=2440588, timeOfDayNanos= 0) has julianDay 2440589(!)

 *Beware:*